Yard Range: 10-1600 yards/10-1000 yards to deer

 Yes!
 The Vortex rangefinding binoculars have a close focus distance of 20 feet (6.7 yards) and a minimum of 10 yards for rangefinder readings.
 This allows for close-range shooting for the bow hunter.

 Do you have to use Two Hands to use the Vortex Binoculars?

 This set of binoculars has rangefinding controls on the right side of the body.
 This enables fast and convenient one-hand use to leave your left hand free to hold your weapon.

 What are the two Diopters on the Eyepieces of the Fury HD binoculars?

 The focus ring on the left eyepiece is the diopter to allow focusing for various eye strengths.
 The focus ring on the right eyepiece is the reticle/display focus.

-Because this binocular has a rangefinding display/reticle, focusing the binocular will be a little bit different to a conventional pair of binos because you’ll start with your right eye.
+Because this binocular has a rangefinding display/reticle, focusing the binocular will be a little bit different to a conventional binocular because you'll start with your right eye.
 Locate a stationary target approximately 20 yards away and close your left eye.
 Use the center focus wheel to focus for your right eye.
 Then close your right eye and use the diopter to focus for your left eye for the sharpest and clearest image possible.

-After you’ve correctly focused the binoculars, you’ll want to power up the rangefinder feature.
-The illuminated display assembly is in the right barrel of the bino.
+After you've correctly focused the binoculars, you'll want to power up the rangefinder feature.
+The illuminated display assembly is in the right barrel of the binocular.
 Close your left eye and use the focus ring on the right eyepiece to bring the display into focus.
 Adjust as much as you need to produce a sharp and clear display.

 The display does provide for three illumination settings when powering up the rangefinder mode.
 Use the Measure/Fire button to toggle between the settings and select the brightness you want by depressing the Menu button.